The Post

 That matters when we talk about Welcome to Country and Acknowledgement of Country, because Country isn’t generic – it changes from place to place.

-A smoking ceneromny as part of welcome to Country
+A smoking ceneromny as part of Welcome to Country

 A smoking ceremony as part of Welcome to Ramindjeri Country, Fleurieu Peninsula.